dyne/Zenroom/lib/niwi/docs/native-ligero-profile.md

 ## Tableau

 The private witness byte string is split into 32-byte chunks.
 Empty witnesses still produce one chunk.
-The current profile has one witness row.
+The current profile uses one row for a one-leaf tableau and two rows for multi-leaf tableaux.
+Leaf index `i` is placed at `row = i mod row_count` and `column = floor(i / row_count)`.

 Each relation-backed leaf is serialized as: